skytreader/pinguin/readme.markdown

 A Flask app is provided as a test server.

+## Reporting behavior

+The window for error reporting frequency is not sliding; that is, the counter for errors resets everytime a report is made.

 ## Try it out

 Create separate virtualenvs for the main pinguin script as well as for the